huiylu/tic-invaders/README.md

 ![](./img/Wireframe.PNG)

 # MVP Goals
-- [ ] Transform each filled box with 3 aliens
 - [ ] Have aliens move side to side
 - [ ] Establish Bounds
 - [ ] Have aliens move down a bit upon touching a side